- Our School

 Residential Students Move-In

-- 2:00–4:00 p.m. - Resident students can start moving in at 2:00 p.m.
+- 2:00–4:00 p.m. - Boarding students can start moving in at 2:00 p.m.
 Check-in at the registration table located in the Student Center of the Alexander Building.

-- 4:00–4:30 p.m. - (optional) All program meetings with families, residential students, house parents, and program directors will be held in the Alexander Meeting Room.
+- 4:00–4:30 p.m. - (optional) All program meetings with families, boarding students, dorm parents, and program directors will be held in the Alexander Meeting Room.
+No new information will be shared at this meeting.
+The meeting will provide families with a natural transition to say goodbye before evening programming for residents starts up!

 - 4:30–5:00 p.m. - Parents/guardians depart.
-Students check in at their houses with houseparents.
+Students check in at their dorms with dorm parents.
 Time to finish unpacking and organizing rooms.

 - 5:00–6:00 p.m. - Dinner time